Land Rover servicing, repairs and ownership

 Never buy a vehicle without either inspecting it or getting a competent person to do that on your behalf.

 When younger with little money I attempted many repairs myself.
-Many simple maintenance tasks can be carried out by a competent home mechanic, especially on the early Series Land Rovers, using either the workshop manual and parts manual or the Haynes Service and Repair Manual.
+Many simple maintenance tasks could be carried out by a competent home mechanic, especially on the early Series Land Rovers, using either the workshop manual and parts manual or the Haynes Service and Repair Manual.

 In later life, I could afford to let someone else do the work, and now in retirement the Land Rover has gone.